Cascade Conducting Master Class

 Cascade Conducting Masterclass

 “…through what is undoubtedly a very challenging business, yet a highly worthwhile and valuable art form, one has to stay true to the music throughout.
 Preserving one’s own talent, faith to the music, and performance integrity while navigating a successful path forward is imperative, so that great symphonic music can live on and not only be cherished by generations to come, but be a more relevant and effective platform for peace, expression, and understanding of our world.” ~Sarah Ioannides

-The masterclass will also include round-table discussions with Sarah Ioannides about the realities of working as a professional conductor.
-This includes duties and responsibilities of a working conductor/music director such as rehearsal technique and business/media aspects, as well as navigating the application/audition process for professional conducting positions.
+The masterclass will include round-table discussions with Sarah Ioannides and guest speakers about the realities of working as a professional conductor including rehearsal technique, business and media aspects, and navigating the application/audition process for professional conducting positions.

-Participants will receive a $200 discount if selected to play in the orchestra (instrumental resume required.)
-Participants will be selected on a first come-first serve basis.
+Full participants will receive a $300 discount if selected to play in the orchestra (instrumental resume required.)
+Auditors will receive a $200 discount for playing in the orchestra.

-Discounted lodging and meals will be available through Pacific Lutheran University starting at $34 a night and meals are $156 for the week.
+Discounted lodging and meals will be available through Pacific Lutheran University.

 Continuing Education at Pacific Lutheran University is also offering 35 OSPI clock hours or 5 Continuing Education Units (CEUs) to participants who successfully complete the Cascade Conducting Masterclass, for an additional fee of $50.
 PLU is an accredited provider of OSPI clock hours for courses.
 A PLU CEU is equivalent to 10 hours of work on a course.
 Register for continuing education credits here.